AndersJohansson753/courseratest/README.md

 # courseratest
-A test to get coursera credits
+A test to get coursera credits.
+I am adding some extra stuff to the readme file here.